 It helps you feel fresh and feel confident about your appearance.
 Don’t you feel conscious about how your hair looks when you haven’t shampooed for a week?
 How would you feel when you get caught in an intimate moment when you look or feel like that?

-Bad odours and residue can not only be a big turn off but can also be harmful to you and your partner’s health.
+Bad odors and residue can not only be a big turn-off but can also be harmful to you and your partner’s health.
 It can cause urinary tract infections and unexpected reactions during the act.

 You want your partner to feel good thinking about the night you spent together rather than them throwing up every time they picture it.